|

 That

-said, Sprint could choose to keep Boost on iDEN and continue with
+said, Sprint could have chosen to keep Boost on iDEN and continue with

 Virgin as its CDMA play.
-This could be a good approach to
+This could have been a good

 really